NJIT-CS490-SP21/project1-jp75/README.md

 3. Preview web page in browser and refresh to view another song.

-If you want to apply it into a heroku server(not required)
+If you want to apply it into a heroku server (not required)
 _________________________________________________________________________________________________________
-1. install "npm install -g heroku" in your terminal
+1. Install "npm install -g heroku" in your terminal
-2. go to heroku.com and create an account
+2. Go to heroku.com and create an account
 3. I already created the Procfile and the requirements file so just login into heroku using "heroku login -i"
-4. create a new heroku app by typing in "heroku create"
+4. Create a new heroku app by typing in "heroku create"
 5. Push the code into your heroku application using "git push heroku main"
-6.  go to https://dashboard.heroku.com/apps and click your App, then go to Settings, and click "Reveal Config Vars"
+6. Go to https://dashboard.heroku.com/apps and click your App, then go to Settings, and click "Reveal Config Vars"
 7. Copy and paste your keys: "spotify_clientID, spotify_secret, and genius_token" and the key without the '' in your .env file
-8.  run your app using heroku open in terminal or going to the website that was provided when creating the heroku app an example of a running app is right here: https://topify-cs490.herokuapp.com/
+8. Run your app using heroku open in terminal or going to the website that was provided when creating the heroku app an example of a running app is right here: https://topify-cs490.herokuapp.com/